 The main responsibility of a costume designer is to create the look of a character, whether it is a superhero, an action hero or a villain, a princess, a pirate, a cowboy, a police officer or a nurse.

 He or she can dress a character in any color, and they can be of any ethnicity.
 The designer’s goal is to create a look that reflects the character’s role and personality.
 Sometimes the costume designer must work in conjunction with the make-up designer to help create a seamless character design.

 Assistant Costume Designer

 The costume designer’s artistic vision is maintained by the key costumer, who is responsible for managing personnel and on-set activities.
-He or she should be aware of the needs of each scene and the evolution of the costumes.
+He or she should be aware of each scene’s needs and the costumes’ evolution.

-Set costumers keep track of the costumes so that they don’t get damaged or dirty when they are unloaded.
-After each use for dirt, tears and other problems, they establish guidelines for actors to check their costumes, and where to put them.
+Set costumers keep track of the costumes so they don’t get damaged or dirty when unloaded.
+After each use for dirt, tears, and other problems, they establish guidelines for actors to check their costumes and where to put them.

 The wardrobe supervisor is responsible for all the costumes.
 In consultation with the production manager, costume designer, and sometimes the director, the wardrobe supervisor can help coordinate and assign dressers to specific performers.

 In addition to supporting the filmmaker’s vision through their work, seamstresses, tailors, stitchers, and sewers help actors move around comfortably in their clothes.
 Alterations to outfits are one of their responsibilities.

 These technicians are responsible for taking freshly made costumes and adjusting them, through distressing and painting, to look (lived in).
 Sometimes this work is very subtle (a chip on a button, fray of a thread, a little wrinkling), and sometimes, it can be extreme (massive dirt and sweat, tearing, and heavy fraying).